• Home

 5.VACCINATION

-Before you start your trip,you should check with your doctor or a travel clinic what vaccinations are recommended for Indonesia (especially for typhoid,hepatitis A and B,tetanus,polio and malaria prophylaxis).
+Before you start your trip,you should check with your doctor or a travel clinic which vaccinations are recommended for Indonesia (especially for typhoid, hepatitis A and B, tetanus, polio and malaria prophylaxis).
+Bukit Lawang is not malaria risk area but we have had cases of dengue fever.

 6.WEATHER

-In Sumatra there are only two seasons, a dry (from april to october) and rainy (from november to march)season.
+In Sumatra there are only two seasons, a dry one (from april to october) and rainy one (from november to march).

 It is usually hot and humid.